MartijnVanbiervliet/blog/content/posts/level-up-your-terminal.md

 +++
 date = '2025-02-04T21:48:55+01:00'
 draft = false
-title = 'Supercharge your terminal' description = "How to set up a terminal environment that's both powerful and enjoyable."
+title = "Level Up Your Terminal" description = "How to set up a terminal environment that's both powerful and enjoyable."
 +++